-It's time to write your first 15Five check-in!
-Your role as a reporter (i.e. a person who submits a 15Five) is very important in maintaining healthy, open communication within your company.
-The 15Five check-in not only gives you an opportunity to outline your priorities and keep track of progress, but also allows you to share feedback directly with your reviewer (i.e. your manager).
+It's time to write your first Check-in!
+Your role as a reporter (i.e. a person who submits a Check-in) is very important in maintaining healthy, open communication within your company.
+The Check-in not only gives you an opportunity to outline your priorities and keep track of progress, but also allows you to share feedback directly with your reviewer (i.e. your manager).

-Here are some guiding principles for you to keep in mind when filling out your check-in.
-These tips will help you get the most value out of using your check-ins and make writing 15Fives more effective, less time consuming, and more gratifying...it's a win-win-win!
+Here are some guiding principles for you to keep in mind when filling out your Check-in.
+These tips will help you get the most value out of using your Check-ins and make writing those Check-in more effective, less time consuming, and more gratifying...it's a win-win-win!

-- Note events as they occur: It's hard to stare at a blank report and fill in everything you have done over the past week or month.
-By the time the end of your reporting period comes you might have forgotten what you've done, or be too exhausted to elaborate.
-15Five saves your draft check-in so that you can easily note events as they occur and come back to finish it up when you're ready to submit.
+- Note events as they occur: It's hard to stare at a blank Check-in and fill in everything you have done over the past week or month.
+By the time the end of your due day comes around, you might have forgotten what you've done, or be too exhausted to elaborate.
+15Five saves your draft Check-in so that you can easily note events as they occur and come back to finish it up when you're ready to submit.

 - Suggest new questions: Not feeling engaged?
 Want to change things up a bit?
-Share your thoughts on how to make the check-in process more engaging for you and your team!
+Share your thoughts on how to make the Check-in process more engaging for you and your team!
 You can do this by creating a list of suggested questions and sharing them with your manager.
-You never know- they might take inspiration from your feedback, and one or two of your questions might show up on your next 15Five check-in.
+You never know- they might take inspiration from your feedback, and one or two of your questions might show up on your next Check-in.

 - Give someone a High Five: Our High Fives feature is a recognition tool built in to 15Five that allows you to show appreciation to your coworkers.
 Science shows that recognition increases the likelihood for collaboration and support between employees- so don't let awesome deeds go unseen!

-Success Center article 🗒: How do I write and submit my 15Five?
+Success Center article 🗒: How do I write and submit my Check-in?

 Success Center article🗒: Communicate with your manager using 15Five

-Science page 🔬: The magic of the 15Five Check-in
+Science page 🔬: The magic of the Check-in